guilhermebkel/gbkel-about/learning-notes/o-jeito-peter-lynch-de-investir.md

 - It is useless to predict the market short term
 - The long term results are even more predictable and profitable than the ones of government bonds investment

+## How to choose a stock option

+At first, it is important to know that if you came across some stock option or have listened to people talking about it, it does not mean you have to buy it.
+Instead, take it as a start point to make some research about this stock option and in case you think that's a good one, you'll buy it.

+At last but not least, you have to make the same effort you make to buy food and things you like in buying stock options.
+There are different ones and there's no limit for the profit they can give you.

+Below you can see the steps you can be based at in order to choose a stock option:

+1. If you're going to choose a stock option based only in the power of a single product it sells, the first thing you need to discover is: What effect does this product make in the final brand result?

+2. Now, it is time to understand what is the size of the brand.

+> Usually there are two kinda sizes when we talk about brands:
+>
+> **1. Small:** Generally brands there are small in the market they work
+>
+> **2. Big:** Generally brands there are big in the market they work
+>
+> It is important to you to be minded that it is mathematically impossible to a big brand to get more profits than a small one in the short term.

+3. After deciding the size of the brand, it is important to understand what is the kinda growth it has.

+> At first, when we talk about growth, we're saying that a brand is expanding, selling more, making more products, getting more profits year by year.
+Generally the individual growth can be measured by the PIB Growth compared to the Brand Growth.
+>
+> There are six growth types in which we can find a brand at:
+>
+> **1. Slow:** Big brands well stablished that grow in the same level of its country PIB [~4% per year] (generally they were growing fast in the past but reached a limit or something like that) and usually they pay good profits to its investors (since they don't know where to spend money).
+>
+> **2. Reliable:** Big brands well stablished that are really needed by people (Per example the brands that make food.
+Ex: Kellogs - They sell chips, everyone is addicted to chips and if a recession occurs, people will keep on buying it since it is cheaper than other foods) and grow above its country PIB [~12% per year].
+>
+> **3. Fast:** New and small brands that grow a lot more than its country PIB [~25% per year] (they can still grow a lot in a market of big and slowed growth brands.
+It is important to look for the ones with good balanced prices and that are gaining substantial profits.
+The tip here is to know when they will stop growing and how much to pay for its growth).
+>
+> **4. Cyclic:** ...
+>
+> **5. Diverting stock options:** ...
+>
+> **6. Recover:** ...